BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 Section 1 - Election and Terms.

-At the Annual Conference, the members shall elect a President-Elect, Secretary, and Treasurer.
-The President-Elect elected at the Annual Conference shall automatically become President upon the election of a President-Elect at the subsequent Annual Conference.
-The most recent Past-President available to serve shall also be an officer.
+At the Annual Conference, the members shall elect a Chair-Elect, Secretary, and Treasurer.
+The Chair-Elect elected at the Annual Conference shall automatically become Chair upon the election of a Chair-Elect at the subsequent Annual Conference.
+The most recent Past-Chair available to serve shall also be an officer.
+Members in good standing may run for one position per election cycle.

-The President, President-Elect, and Secretary shall serve for one (1) year, or until their successors are elected.
+The Chair, Chair-Elect, and Secretary shall serve for one (1) year, or until their successors are elected.
 The Treasurer shall serve for two (2) years, or until their successor is elected.

 A majority of all votes cast shall be necessary for election of officers.
 In case no candidate shall receive a majority, the one receiving the smallest number of votes shall be dropped and another ballot shall be taken.